meldg0d/PokedexReact/README.md

 - React.js for building the user interface
 - React Router for navigation between views
 - Fetch API for retrieving data from PokéAPI
-- Local storage for caching Pokémon data
+- React Query for caching Pokémon data

 ## 🛠️ Installation and Setup